gma/obfuscurity/README.md

 # Obfuscurity

 Have you ever needed to generate a unique number for a piece of data (a little like a primary key) that's exposed to your customers?
+You might use your database's primary key, but you don't want to expose an internal counter that could give away sensitive information.

-An order number in a billing system is a good example; you might not like your first few customers to realise that they're the first people to purchase from you (it doesn't instil confidence).
+An **order number in a billing system** is a good example; until you've processed thousands of orders you won't want people to know just how young your business it (in some cases, it doesn't instil confidence).

-Or perhaps you don't want your competitors to be able to work out how many orders you're taking per week?
-If you were to use an incrementing field from your database as the order number, that information would be painfully apparent.
+Or perhaps you don't want your competitors to be able to work out **how many people have signed up for your web app**, but want to include a customer number in the URL?
+If you were to use an incrementing field from your database, that information becomes painfully apparent.

 The obvious solution (generating a random number and checking to see whether it's already in use) feels like a hack, and performance starts